Singer Andy Williams reveals he has cancer

 BRANSON, Mo Veteran singer Andy Williams, a 1960s television variety show star best known for his rendition of the ballad "Moon River," told fans over the weekend that he has been diagnosed with bladder cancer.

-The 83-year-old entertainer broke the news to a live concert audience at his Moon River Theatre in Branson, Missouri, during a Saturday performance of his "2011 Andy Williams Christmas Show," city officials confirmed on Sunday.

-"I do have cancer of the bladder," a local newspaper in his adoptive hometown, the Branson Tri-Lakes News, quoted Williams as saying from the stage.
+"I do have cancer of the bladder," a local newspaper, the Branson Tri-Lakes News, quoted Williams as saying from the stage.
 "But that is no longer a death sentence.
 People with cancer are getting through this thing."

-The theatre's website made no specific mention of Williams' diagnosis but says, "due to health reasons Andy may not make a live appearance in his Christmas Show."
+The theater's website made no specific mention of Williams' diagnosis but says "due to health reasons Andy may not make a live appearance in his Christmas Show."

-Williams missed the opening four shows of the season last week, making his first appearance on Saturday night.
-The Lennon Sisters and other acts are filling in for him at the Moon River Theatre in his absence.

-The 2,000-seat dinner theatre, which Williams built and opened in 1992, is named for his signature song, written by Johnny Mercer and Henry Mancini for the movie "Breakfast at Tiffany's."
+The 2,000-seat dinner theater is named after Williams' signature song, written by Johnny Mercer and Henry Mancini for the movie "Breakfast at Tiffany's."

 It became Williams' own theme after he sang it at the Academy Awards ceremony in 1962, the same year he began hosting his own regular weekly TV variety show on NBC.